 You chose your sales experience software, but what happens now?

-Well, if you choose the right solution the answer should be that you get started immediately.
+However, if you choose the right solution, the answer should be that you get started immediately.

 4. Focus on the user: Share specific demo nuggets